hackupc/legal-page/_documents/privacy_and_cookies.md

 - HACKERS AT UPC shall process your personal data to handle and process requests received from you, providing services before and during the event,  whether for information, registration, participation in promotions or the rendering of services.
 - In addition, your personal data shall be processed to send, including via electronic media, commercial communications about activities, services or products offered by HACKERS AT UPC that are of a similar nature to those previously requested by you.
+- In addition, if you register as a Participant, your personal data shall be processed and shared with MAJOR LEAGUE HACKING (MLH) for event administration, ranking and MLH administration.

+Here are the details of which personal data is shared with MAJOR LEAGUE HACKING (MLH) when you register as a Participant:

+- Identifying data: Name, surname/s, country of residence, images or videos of yourself.
+- Contact data: E-mail and phone number.
+- Academic data: university/school, year of graduation.

 When you register as a Sponsor: